mikrono/tModLoaderWiki_kr_ko/Add-section-about-tmod-file-in-the-"Build-Mod"-part.md

 ![](http://i.imgur.com/UQb3tXq.png)

 Wow!
 Amazing.
 But 50 damage isn't enough.
 We will now do our first actual programming.
 Open up the `Mod Sources\[ModName]\Items\TutorialSword.cs` file in Notepad++.
 Find the line with `item.damage = 50;` and change 50 to 100.
 Also at this time, let's change `Tooltip.SetDefault("This is a modded sword.");` just for fun.
 Remember not to mess up the syntax that you learned in the Basic Prerequisites lesson.
 Now, save the file!
 Next, go in game, once again build and reload the mod and acquire the sword again.
 You should see the new damage and the new tooltip.

+Lastly, the mod you built is packaged into a `.tmod` file called `[ModName]`, found in `ModLoader/Mods`.
+If you want your friends to play your mod but don't want to publish it yet, you can send them this file and have them place it in the same folder.

 ## Experiment a little